 Monday 27 Hugh very much troubled with asthma.
 Kate and I shopping.

-NOTE: It may be that the "asthma" was in reality the beginning of the tuberculosis which eventually proved fatal.
+NOTE: It may be that the "asthma" was in reality the beginning of the tuberculosis or consumption which eventually proved fatal.

 Wednesday 29 Arrived at Oswego about nine in the morning.
 Hugh had no asthma, took the cars almost immediately.
 I enjoyed this traveling with only my husband for my companion very much.
 We became very tired before night but finding that the "Canada" had.....telegraphed early yesterday morning at Halifax, we thought it better not to sleep at Springfield but to proceed directly to Boston.
 We arrived there about half past one on Thursday morning thoroughly tired out.

 Friday 31 We started about one for our homeward journey the Kerrs traveling with us.
 Hugh took Emma to see Boston common and a little of the town in the morning.
 We traveled through to Albany, resting a little while at Syracuse.
-Emma bears her journey.
+Emma bears her journey better than we had expected but she was very much tired before the evening.

 September, 1855